-In its research the BBB identified the six most common scams that small businesses face.
+What are those most common scams?
+In its survey results, the BBB identified the six most common scams that small businesses face:

 - Bank and credit card company imposters.
 These scammers pretend to verify account information, but in reality, they’re trying to get access to a business’s accounts.

 - Government agency imposters.
-They threaten legal action if a small business does not pay fees or taxes that are supposedly due to the government.
+They threaten legal action if a small business does not pay fees or taxes supposedly due to the government.

 - Fake invoice or supplier billing cons.
 Scammers may try to submit invoices for services or goods that the small business never ordered or never received.

 - Fake checks for purchases.
 Scammers attempt to defraud a business with nonexistent funds in exchange for goods or services they received.

 - Fake advertising or business listing scams.
 These are offered to businesses as a way to improve their visibility and online presence.